SoftwareDevPro/P4_FSWD_Item_Catalog/README.md

 4. Execute the database initialization script (optional if you want some test data):<br /><br />```python database_init_with_test_data.py```

 5. Start the web application:<br /><br />```python application.py```

+## Changes made

+1. The CSS was updated to bootstrap from CDN rather then use local copies (CSS/JS) of the bootstrap library (https://www.bootstrapcdn.com/).

+2. A Bootstrap theme/template was used in updating the templates (https://github.com/BlackrockDigital/startbootstrap-shop-item).